Blood of Our Soil

 Blood of Our Soil depicts the struggles of the Ukrainian people against the atrocities of Stalin, to the horrors of Hitler, while drawing disturbing parallels to the current Putin regime.
 A poignant and emotional performance experience, Blood of Our Soil integrates dramatic storytelling, live Ukrainian folk music, a fusion of Ukrainian and contemporary dance, and a projection design that paints a landscape of both beauty and terror.

 How can our land not but be fertile when so much blood has seeped into it?

 Inspired by the actual experiences of the playwright’s grandparents, who fled Ukraine during WWII, and the true accounts of people interviewed in the conflict zone in Eastern Ukraine, during a recent trip to Ukraine.
 Blood of Our Soil reveals personal stories which span generations at the heart of political turmoil: from WWII to the hybrid conflict currently raging in Eastern Ukraine.
 Blood of Our Soil gives voice to the voiceless people whose lives have been affected by the frozen conflict in Eastern Ukraine, Europe’s current “forgotten war,” where current Russian aggression has killed more than 10,000 people, and displaced millions.

 Blood of Our Soil is a heart-rending comparison of the Ukrainian Canadian experience to true stories of people living in present day war-torn Ukraine.

 Consulting Choreography by Alida Kendell

 Music Direction by Larissa Pohoreski

 Dramaturgy by Matthew MacKenzie

-Featuring Lianna Makuch, Oscar Derkx, Julia Guy, Maxwell Lebeuf, Tanya Pacholok, Larissa Pohoreski
+Featuring Lianna Makuch, Oscar Derkx, Maxwell Lebeuf, Tanya Pacholok, Larissa Pohoreski